I'm A Single Mother Of 4 & Here's Why I Struggle With The Wellness World

 I currently work while my youngest daughter is in half-day kindergarten.
 We then run errands and take trips to the library until her siblings are out of school at 3 p.m.
 I also work evening or weekend shifts, because that’s when other family members are available to care for my children.
 (Though this is not often.)
 I continue applying for jobs, with tepid optimism that child support will come through.

 There are days when I feel like a complete failure at life, let alone motherhood.
-Yet, after a near complete nervous breakdown in the summer of 2014, I realized how much my children need me and how much I need me.
+Yet, after a near complete nervous breakdown one summer, I realized how much my children need me and how much I need me.
 So as result, I do my best.